Inside: Discover the best toaster oven pans for creating dishes so delicious no one will believe you cooked them in a tiny toaster oven!

 Set Includes: one 7-inch pizza pan | one 10-inch x 7-inch cake pan | Two 10-inch x 7-inch cookie sheet pans

 15 Second Review: A heavy-duty pan set that could use a few extra pieces.

-Best Piece: It’s a toss-up between the cake pan and the pizza pan.
-Both pans are made of a heavy-duty metal that performs well at higher temperatures which is especially useful when making pizza.
+Best Piece: Originally we were torn between the cake pan and the pizza pan because both are made of a heavy-duty metal that performs well at higher temperatures.

 Worst Piece: It’s the cookie sheets again!
 Sometimes they warp, sometimes they don’t.
-It would be nice if the set included a rack or muffin tin instead of two cookie sheets since you can only fit one in the oven at a time in a small toaster oven.
+It would be nice if the set included a rack or muffin tin instead of two cookie sheets since you can only use them one at a time in a small toaster oven.